abaldeweg/desk_shift/README.md

 # baldeweg/desk_shift

-An app to administer shifts, staff and more.
+Shift planer for on-call duty, that is able to set a phone number automatically as a forwarding destination.

 ## Repositories

 - storage <https://github.com/abaldeweg/desk_storage> - Backend
 - shift <https://github.com/abaldeweg/desk_shift> - UI

+## Requirements

+- NodeJS 14
 - Docker

 ## Get Started

 Clone the projects from the git repository and start the container.
 For an update, check out the new files from the git repository and restart the container.

-## Env Vars
+## Env vars

 - VUE_APP_API - URL to the backend
 - VUE_APP_I18N_LOCALE - The locale e.g. `en-US`